inetum-orleans/docker-devbox-vagrant/README.md

 ## Synchronisation of project files through NFS

-A NFS mounting-point can be used through the plugin `vagrant-winnfsd`.
+A NFS mounting-point can be used through the plugin `vagrant-nfs4j`.

 You must edit the `synced_folder` section in the `config.yaml` file as described in the **Setup** section.